Home > COVID-19 PROTOCOLS (March 2022)

-At every step of the recovery phase, we continue to prioritize community health and safety under the guidance of the medical experts on our Reopening Task Force.
-Our decisions reflect lessons we have learned from a year of robust virtual activity, the feedback we have received from so many of you, and our commitment to ensuring that all of you will have access to the comfort, inspiration, and community of your Temple.
+At every step of the recovery phase, we continue to prioritize community health and safety under the guidance of the medical experts on our COVID-19 Task Force.
+Our decisions reflect lessons we have learned from two years of robust virtual activity, the feedback we have received from so many of you, and our commitment to ensuring that all of you will have access to the comfort, inspiration, and community of your Temple.

-All protocols and procedures are subject to change pursuant to government regulations and the medical judgment of our COVID-19 Task Force.
+All protocols and procedures are subject to change pursuant to local conditions, government regulations, and the medical judgment of our COVID-19 Task Force.

-In the meantime, please don’t hesitate to let us know if you need anything.
+If you have any questions about our protocols, please contact Executive Director Lindsay Feldman.
 We know this is a concerning time for many and our clergy team is here for you if you’d like to talk.

-Starting January 14, 2022, we will require proof of vaccination or a negative COVID-19 test result for all attendees ages 5+.
+As of February 1, 2022, we require proof of vaccination for all attendees ages 5+.

 All of WHC’s clergy and staff are fully vaccinated.